 We all did science in school, and not many of us go on to become scientists.
 Why’s that?
 It’s because what we are shown in school often fails to foster curiosity in us.
 With textbooks and complicated diagrams, we often find ourselves dozing off or thinking about what we’ll have for dinner when during classes.
 And this perception that science is boring easily follows us from childhood to adulthood.

 The problem here is often about presentation.
-If science was shown to us in a more engaging, interactive, and lively way, many more of us will probably be interested.
+If science was shown to us in a more engaging, interactive, and lively way, many more of us would probably be interested.
 Maybe not so much that we become scientists, but enough that we want to find out more on a casual level.
 If we can incorporate moving images, such as this video, to make information transmission more active, students will grow up enjoying science more.
 Let’s see one of our animated instructional video examples:

 Find out more about animation in science education here: